readmees/tdw_physics/README.md

 - ~~Chose better objects~~
 - ~~Make a objectshower or use the TDW objectshower~~
 - ~~Implement rolling down controller~~
-- Improve occlusion: don't stop behind object, but behind object in line with camera angle
+- ~~Improve occlusion: don't stop behind object, but behind object in line with camera angle~~
 - ~~Improve occlusion: in objectbased, use force~~
-- Improve containment: fix object in place
+- Use real masses for occluding